KhalilDev12/got_application/README.md

 - Business Logic Folder : BLoC or Cubit
 - Constants Folder : files for const Variables like: Strings & colors

+In Characters Screen you can search for a specific character by name.

 In each Item at Characters Screen we used Hero widget for animate the screen when we go to details character Screen (Hero Widget requires Tag attribute : charID in this case)

+Use flutter_offline Package for Handling connectivity status in Characters Screen (if there is network show Characters if not show no connection state)

 ## Getting Started